Wayland workspace overlay daemon

 woven/

-├── woven-sys/ main daemon — Lua VM, IPC server, compositor backend
+├── crates/woven-sys/ main daemon — Lua VM, IPC server, compositor backend

-├── woven-render/ render thread — Wayland surface, tiny-skia painter
+├── crates/woven-render/ render thread — Wayland surface, tiny-skia painter

-├── woven-common/ shared types, IPC protocol, plugin API
+├── crates/woven-common/ shared types, IPC protocol, plugin API

-├── woven-ctrl/ Iced GUI control panel + CLI
+├── crates/woven-ctrl/ Iced GUI control panel + CLI

 PathContents